 The racist attacks spiked again after 9/11, particularly because Americans did not know about the Sikh religion and conflated the unique Sikh appearance with popular stereotypes of what terrorists look like.

-In comparison to the past decade, the rates of violence against Sikhs have surged since the election of President Donald Trump.
-The Sikh Coalition, the largest Sikh civil rights organization in the U.S., estimated earlier this year that Americans Sikhs were being targeted in hate crimes about once a week.
-Just in the past two weeks, two Sikh men have been brutally assaulted in California.
-Police are still investigating the motivation.
+In comparison to the past decade, the rates of violence against Sikhs have surged after the election of President Donald Trump.
+The Sikh Coalition, the largest Sikh civil rights organization in the U.S., estimated in 2018 that Americans Sikhs were being targeted in hate crimes about once a week.

 As a practicing Sikh, I can affirm that the Sikh commitment to the tenets of their faith, including love, service and justice, keeps them resilient in the face of hate.
 For these reason, for many Sikh Americans, like Gurbir Grewal, it is rewarding to maintain their unique Sikh identity.